-Chromosomal microarray analysis to confirm the diagnosis of a disorder or syndrome that is routinely diagnosed based on clinical evaluation alone (see Policy Guidelines) is not medically necessary.
+Chromosomal microarray analysis to confirm the diagnosis of a disorder or syndrome that is routinely diagnosed based on clinical evaluation alone (see the Policy Guidelines section) is not medically necessary.

-- A major malformation is a structural defect that has a significant effect on function or social acceptability.
-Examples: ventricular septal defect or a cleft lip.
+A major malformation is a structural defect that has a significant effect on function or social acceptability.
+Example: ventricular septal defect or a cleft lip.

-In some cases of CMA analysis, the laboratory performing the test confirms all reported CNVs with an alternative technology such as fluorescence in situ hybridization (FISH) analysis.
+In some cases of CMA analysis, the laboratory performing the test confirms all reported CNVs with an alternative technology such as FISH analysis.

-Effective in 2012, there is specific CPT coding for this testing:
+Effective in 2012, there is specific CPT coding for CMA testing:

 81229: Cytogenetic constitutional (genome-wide) microarray analysis; interrogation of genomic regions for copy number and single nucleotide polymorphism (SNP) variants for chromosomal abnormalities.

 Codes 81228 and 81229 cannot be reported together.

 Effective in 2015, there are specific CPT codes for genomic sequencing panels for X-linked intellectual disability that meets the criteria in the code descriptor:

 81470: X-linked intellectual disability (XLID) (eg, syndromic and non-syndromic XLID); genomic sequence analysis panel, must include sequencing of at least 60 genes, including ARX, ATRX, CDKL5, FGD1, FMR1, HUWE1, IL1RAPL, KDM5C, L1CAM, MECP2, MED12, MID1, OCRL, RPS6KA3, and SLC16A2